galatea-associates/galatea-hal/README.md

 ### Assumptions
 We assume you understand the following:
 - How to develop in Python2
+  - Make sure to download latest version of Python 2.x.  https://www.python.org/downloads/
+  - You can use your favorite editor.
+I like community edition of pycharm:  https://www.jetbrains.com/pycharm/download/#section=windows)
-- How to interact with GitHub
+- How to interact with GitHub.
+  - This is a good set up guide:  https://help.github.com/articles/set-up-git/
 - What docker is
 - The slack realtime API:  https://api.slack.com/rtm
 - How BeeBoop works: https://beepboophq.com/docs